-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M Typ 262 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
+Both the GFX 50S and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
+The M Typ 262 was replaced by the Leica M10, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is the Fujifilm GFX 50S better than the Leica M Typ 262 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.